nickmalleson/surf/abm/surf-mason/README.md

 ### Getting GeoMason

-**NOTE: I have now included geomason and the required libraries in the main git repository, so no need to download separately.
-The stuff below has some useful notes about installing, but it isn't necessary any more.**

-Now get and install the [GeoMason](http://cs.gmu.edu/~eclab/projects/mason/extensions/geomason/) extension to provide support for GIS things.
+Now get and install the [GeoMason](http://cs.gmu.edu/~eclab/projects/mason/extensions/geomason/) extension to provide support for GIS things. _Note: I have now included geomason in the main repository, but you still need to get the following resources._

 Again these commands assume that you are in the <code>surf/abm/surf-mason/</code> directory.